RH3D/E3NG_docs/faq.md

 <details>
     <summary><h4 style="display:inline-block;margin-left:1.5em"> HOW MUCH FILAMENT DO I NEED? </h4></summary>
-This is the same case as the cost - the amount of filament needed is highly dependent on your choices but the <a href="https://rh3d.xyz/configure.html">CONFIGURATOR</a> will again automatically calculate how much filament you will need.
+This is the same case as the cost - the amount of filament needed is highly dependent on your choices but the <a href="https://rh3d.xyz/configure.html">CONFIGURATOR</a> will again automatically calculate how much filament you will need.<br>

-PS You can change the M (main) or A (accent) color in the chart to modify your color setup and see the changes.
+PS You can change the M (main) or A (accent) color in the chart to modify your color setup and see the changes.<br>

 PPS It is always good to expect some failed prints and have extra filament.
 </details>